NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Evaluation

 \subsection{End-to-End CNN Inference Result}

-\name effectively reduces the execution time of FHE-based CNN inference to as low as 6.34 seconds as shown in Table~\ref{Runtime Analysis}.
-Compared to the baseline, \name achieves 1.77$\times$ and 2.27$\times$ speedups each for poly approx and AESPA ResNet18 networks.
-Larger speedups are achieved for AESPA because activation, which \name does not accelerate, takes a small portion in the execution time for AESPA.
+\name reduces the execution time of FHE-based CNN inference to as low as 5.35 seconds, as shown in Table~\ref{tb:end-to-end}.
+Compared to the baseline, \name achieves speedups of 1.84$\times$, 1.47$\times$, and 1.47$\times$ for ResNet18, ResNet50, and MobileNetV2 networks based on poly approx, while \name achieves 2.70$\times$ speedup for ResNet18-AESPA network.
+Larger speedups are achieved for AESPA because activation, which \name does not accelerate, constitutes a smaller portion in the execution time for AESPA.

-The overall performance improvements are attributed to 7.19--7.36$\times$ speedups on conv2d and 1.36--2.68$\times$ speedups on CtoS+ModEval compared to the baseline. \name's conv2d algorithm based on nested encoding leads to faster conv2d execution by significantly reducing the number of HE ops.
-Also, our optimized execution flow for downsampling conv2d reduces the number of bootstrapping evaluations, resulting in the reduction of CtoS+ModEval time.
+The overall performance gains are attributed to 7.72--30.37$\times$ speedups on conv2d and 1.39--2.59$\times$ speedups on CtoS+ModEval compared to the baseline. \name's conv2d algorithm based on CinS encoding leads to faster conv2d execution by significantly reducing the number of HE ops.
+Also, our optimized execution flow for downsampling conv2d reduces the number of bootstrapping evaluations, which in turn decreases the CtoS+ModEval time.

-However, the execution time of StoC slightly increases.
-This is because the dense packing in Section~\ref{sec:dense-pack} was not employed for the evaluation of end-to-end ResNet18 inference; StoC has to be performed on double the number of ciphertexts compared to the baseline that uses coefficient encoding with the message domain $\mathbb{R}^N$.
-This will be addressed in the future implementation of \name.